linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 Source: From Menzie Chinn and Jeffrey A. Frankel, "Survey Data on Exchange Rate Expectations: More Currencies, More Horizons, More Tests," in W. Allen and D. Dickinson, eds., 2002, Monetary Policy, Capital Flows and Financial Market Developments in the Era of Financial Globalisation: Essays in Honour of Max Fry (London: Routledge), pp. 145-167.

-panel (b), which, to be consistent, shows actual profits for the same currencies over the same period.

 The change is dramatic.
 There are plenty of observations not on the 45-degree line, indicating that profits and losses were made in some periods.
 Even more striking, the line of best fit has a slope of about 0.2.
 This means that for every  $1\%$  of interest differential in favor of the foreign currency, we would expect only a  $0.2\%$  appreciation of the home currency, on average, leaving a profit of  $0.8\%$ .
 At larger interest differentials, the line of best fit means even larger profits.
 (Some studies find zero, or even negative slopes, implying even bigger profits!)

 The UIP Puzzle A finding that profits can be made needs careful handling.
 On its own, this need not imply a violation of UIP: random profits could arise due to variation about a zero mean.
 However, looking at actual profits, the pattern of the deviations from the 45-degree line is systematic.
 The slope of the best-fit line is well below 1, indicating, for example, that when the interest differential is high, actual depreciation is typically less than expected and less than the interest differential.
 In other words, on average, the carry trade (borrowing in the low-yield currency to invest in the high-yield currency) is profitable.
 Actual profits are risky, but they appear to be forecastable.